bsmg/beat-saber-community-wiki/mapping.md

 There are currently 3 editors.
 All export the same files, but offer different workflows.
 ## Edit Saber
 A robust 3D track editor made in Unreal Engine by ikeiwa!
-Most people use this editor.
+*Most people use this editor.* https://github.com/Ikeiwa/EditSaber/releases

-Here is a link to the editor on Github https://github.com/Ikeiwa/EditSaber/releases

 ## Midi converter / web based editor
+Midi converter made by ciwolsey!
-This editor relies on midi data to outline a beatmap, then that track can be edited in the companion web editor.
-Midi converter made by ciwolsey! https://github.com/ciwolsey/midisaber and companion track editor! https://beatmapper.surge.sh/
+This editor relies on midi data to outline a beatmap, then that track can be edited in the companion web editor. https://github.com/ciwolsey/midisaber and companion track editor! https://beatmapper.surge.sh/